LGBT-Friendly Massage Therapy by MADS ANANDA LODAHL (certified massage therapist)

 BOOK A SESSION: +45 27 63 06 67

 Remember: You can buy gift cards and vouchers in the clinic and through e-mail: email@example.com

 VOUCHER: A voucher with 5 x 90 minutes massage costs 3000,- kr (400 €).
 The voucher is not personal so you can share it with your friends.
-You save 10 € pr sessions.
-The voucher can not be refunded and it is valid until June 2022.
+You save 20 € pr sessions.

 OPENING HOURS & ADDRESS: